 Some of the highest growth areas with medium green are Helensvale, Paradise Point, Carrara, Broadbeach Waters, Elanora, Currumbin Waters, Bilinga, and Coolangatta.
 These areas represent price growth of between seven to 21 per cent in the past year.

 Given the market cycle position, we can expect the overall percentage growth for units to remain unchanged for most of the Gold Coast City area.

 The overall trend shown in the heatmaps tab shows a dominant orange sale price which represents approximately $200,000 – $300,000.
 The units within Gold Coast City predominantly sit within this range.

 The sale prices of areas such as Surfers Paradise, Broadbeach, Mermaid Beach, Broadbeach Waters and Miami, show some yellow and light green unit sale prices which represents approximately $500,000 – $850,000.

 Given the dominant yellow and orange highlighting on the heatmaps, we can see Gold Coast City remains an affordable place to buy property compared with capital cities.

 The overall property market outlook for Gold Coast City shows high demand for units, semi-detached and three- and four-bedroom properties in all suburban and coastal areas.
-Although negative median price changes are expected to continue, price growth is still evident in many areas throughout the region.
+Although slow sown in price growth is expected to continue, uptrend is still evident in many areas throughout the region.
 Properties in popular beach areas, or family friendly suburbs continue to offer affordable options to meet demand.
 More expensive properties may experience a softening of sale price.